microwave89-hv/mac-notes/notes.md

 ```

 # How recursively list all files sorted by date
-* Print \x00 instead of other EOL character
+* When printing the current file path terminate with a \x00 instead of any other EOL character
 * Have xargs read the current line until the 0 character is encountered as opposed to e.g. space character
 * Have ls parameters such that it prints the full path for the current file, which supplied by xargs command
 * Have it print the time in sort-friendly ISO format